 The war at sea is one of the lesser researched subjects of world war one.
 The main focus is usually on the naval battle of Jutland in 1916, or the lesser known sea battles off the Coronel and Falkland Islands in 1914.
 The sinking of three British cruisers, within an hour and with the loss of 1,400 lives, by the U-21, on 22nd September 1914 gets a mention.
-Sometimes an incident, such as the execution of Caption Fryatt for ramming a U Boat makes the headlines.
-What is less remembered is that the war at sea was fought every day, during the entire war, across all the worlds oceans and how the vital contribution from Britain’s Navy, Merchant Seamen and fishermen, contributed to the final victory.
+Sometimes an incident, such as the execution of Captain Fryatt, for ramming a U Boat makes the headlines.
+What is less remembered is that the war at sea was fought every day, during the entire war, across all the world’s oceans and how the vital contribution from Britain’s Navy, Merchant Seamen and fishermen, contributed to Britain’s final victory.
 Keeping Britain supplied, the sea’s safe and the enemy blockaded became the primary tasks of World War 1.
-Britain was quick to capitalise on its enduring naval supremacy and geographical position by establishing a trade blockade of Germany and its allies as soon as war began.
+Britain was quick to capitalise on its enduring naval supremacy and geographical position, by establishing a trade blockade of Germany and its allies as soon as war began.
 The Royal Navy’s Grand Fleet patrolled the North Sea, laid mines and cut off access to the Channel.
 It curtailed the movements of the German High Seas Fleet and prevented merchant ships from supplying Germany with raw materials and food.
 Defence was a vital strategy, but it was also gruelling, repetitive and unglamorous.
 The war at sea was a test of nerves and ingenuity.
 Both sides had to master technologies and ways of fighting unimaginable just a few years earlier.
-It was a marathon of endurance and persistence, often thankless but always critically important.
+It was a marathon of endurance and persistence, often thankless, but always critically important.
 It is estimated that some 44,000 British sailors died during the war, half the bodies were never recovered and a fifth died of disease.
 Many more sailors were badly injured and their war time experiences would haunt them forever.
 Some 12 million tonnes of shipping and 5,000 ships were sunk by German U Boats.
 The Germans began the war with only 28 U-Boats.
 They ended the war with 380, of which 187 were sunk, with the loss of 515 officers and 4894 enlisted men.